Financial Instruments Projects

 The credit impairment standard creates a single impairment model—current expected credit loss (CECL)—for most financial assets, replacing the multiple models available under current U.S. generally accepted accounting principles.
 The new model requires an impairment allowance to be recognized at inception, representing the entity’s assessment of lifetime expected credit losses.

-The final hedging standard will make it easier to apply hedge accounting to risk management strategies where it’s too challenging or costly to apply today.
+The hedging standard will make it easier to apply hedge accounting to risk management strategies where it’s too challenging or costly to apply today.